JvPeek/vtech-midi/README.md

     *   Bank 2: Second bank switch pin is LOW (active).
     *   Bank 3: Third bank switch pin is LOW (active).
 *   **Configurable Bank CC Output:** Sends the current active bank as a MIDI Control Change message on a configurable CC number (defaulting to CC 0).

+## Architecture

+This project has been written to utilize a multi-threaded architecture based on FreeRTOS, enhancing responsiveness and maintainability.
+Key functionalities are now separated into dedicated tasks:

+*   **Button Reader Task:** Continuously monitors physical button states and efficiently detects changes.
+*   **MIDI Logic Task:** Processes button events and bank switch inputs, determining the appropriate MIDI messages to send.
+*   **MIDI Sender Task:** Handles the reliable transmission of MIDI messages over USB.

+This modular design ensures that each component operates independently, improving overall system performance and making future development and debugging more straightforward.

 ## Pinout